Retirement in Blue Ridge Georgia

-Come for a weekend and stay for a lifetime, in Blue Ridge, Georgia.
-Retiring to the mountains could be your next new beginning.
+Come for a weekend and stay for a lifetime.

 Retirement can have many different feels to it.
 Is it too soon?
 Do we need more money built up?
 Where do we retire to?
 And with all the free time, what am I going to do?
 Although we cannot answer all your retirement questions, we can help with a lot of the fears of where to be and what to do.

 The location of your retirement starts with scoping out places that you think might work for where you want to live.
 So before you just hop up and buy something we would suggest taking long vacations, like renting a cabin in the town of Blue Ridge, GA.
 Our town has time and time again been named to many publications as a top area for retirement, as well as a top area in the country to own a second home.
-In fact, recently The Wall Street Journal published an article about “10 Great Mountain Towns for Retirees”.
-In the article, Blue Ridge was written about and described as a small town in the mountains of North Georgia with about 1,200 residents.
-It stated that Blue Ridge was a popular tourist destination because of having Lake Blue Ridge, The Toccoa River and the Blue Ridge Mountains.
-Also the article mentions about the Appalachian Trail, some of the great Blue Ridge area waterfalls, as well as the Chattahoochee National Forest.
-These are some of the items that make Blue Ridge desirable as a place to stay.
+In fact, recently The Wall Street Journal published an article about “10 Great Mountain Towns for Retirees”

-What will you do with all your free time?
+What will you do with your free time?

-When retiring another big concern is with all my free time what am I going to do?
-Well you had better not ask your spouse, because I am sure they have a whole list of “honey doo’s” just as my dad found out during the first week of his retirement.
-But once your chores are done and you’re in good graces, get out and explore.
+When retiring another big concern is what am I going to do with all my free time?
+Well, you had better not ask your spouse because I am sure they have a whole list of “honey do’s”.
+But once your chores are done get out and explore!
 Waterfalls in the North Georgia area are one of the biggest attractions for hikers, even short hikes.

 If your appetite for hiking is a little more intense try getting on the Appalachian Trail.
-This famous trail winds through Fannin County.
-This trail begins in the Southeaster corner of the county.
-Consider Benton McKay Trail, the largest spur of the Appalachian Trail, right here in Fannin County.
+This famous trail winds through Fannin County, beginning in the Southeastern part of the county.
+Also consider Benton McKay Trail, the largest spur of the Appalachian Trail, right here in Fannin County.

 Not into hiking?
-The how about the arts?
-Georgia’s Blue Ridge was recently named as one of the top 100 art communities in the country.
-OK so we don’t do art, I know you like food.
+Then, how about the arts?
+Blue Ridge was recently named as one of the Top 100 Art Communities in the country.
+Discover artists galore as they practice their different crafts.
+No into art?
+I know you like food!
 Blue Ridge is an excellent place to be a foodie.
-Not only do we have some of the finest restaurants in the area, but in all of the country.
+Not only do we have some of the finest restaurants in the area, but really in all of the country.
 We have several chefs from around the world that could choose to exercise their culinary expertise anywhere else, but choose Blue Ridge.
 Not only are the restaurants in good standing, the climate here in the North Georgia Mountains is a wonderful area to create your own harvest.
 Gardening is one of our past times here in the mountains.
 Growing fresh vegetables and gardening are a great way to spend your retirement time while increasing your health.

-More exploration in the Blue Ridge area during retirement can also include some more action, but at a slower pace.
+Exploration in the Blue Ridge area during retirement can also include some more action but at a slower pace.
 Try horseback riding at Adventure Trail Rides or Blanche Manor Stables.
-Think you like riding?
-Then get your own horse, as there are plenty of places to ride them.
-Free and open riding in the Blue Ridge area include the Aska Adventure Area, Cashes Valley, Rich Mountain Wildlife Management Area, and the Cohutta mountains which are part of the Chattahoochee National Forest.
-After getting off the horse, go and have a relaxing afternoon in a kayak or on a tube in the Toccoa River, one of the Southeast’s premier trout fishing streams.
-As a matter of fact it is the same reason that Fannin County was named as the trout capital of Georgia.
-So taking a nice relaxing tube ride from Toccoa Valley Campground, Shallowford Bridge Tubing, Jon Ron River Adventures, or Rolling Thunder Rafting and Tubing.
-So while in retirement it is a great time and Blue Ridge is a great place to find yourself.
+Already know you like riding?
+Then get your own horse, there are plenty of places to ride them!
+Free and open riding in the Blue Ridge area includes the Aska Adventure Area, Cashes Valley, Rich Mountain Wildlife Management Area, and the Cohutta mountains which are part of the Chattahoochee National Forest.
+After horsing around, have a relaxing afternoon in a kayak or tube on the Toccoa River, one of the Southeast’s premier trout fishing streams.
+Enjoy relaxing tube rides from Toccoa Valley Campground, Shallowford Bridge Tubing, Jon Ron River Adventures, or Rolling Thunder Rafting & Tubing.